jasonbasuil/destined-for-x-dot-com/README.md

   <summary><b>Other</b></summary>
   <p>
     The <a href="https://create-react-app.dev">Create React App documention</a> covers many other topics.
     This project was initially created using <a href="https://divjoy.com?ref=readme_other">Divjoy</a>, a React codebase generator.
-Feel free to ask questions in the <a href="https://spectrum.chat/divjoy">Divjoy forum</a> and we'll do our best to help you out.
   </p>
 </details>